-On their free will, participating orchestras can choose and join in one of the following two kinds of the main categories:
+Participating orchestras can choose between the following two main categories:

 All orchestras are welcome to join in the "Celebration" (non-competitive) category of the festival!